 Dr Nara Daubeney is the Chief Operating Officer of the Company and is responsible for the regulatory, tax, compliance, communication and accounting aspects of the Company.

 Dr. Heyam Jalahej

 Dr Heyam Jalahej MD is a Board Certified Paediatrician and Surgeon, and completed her medical training at Szent-Gyorgyi Albert University, Hungary.
 She brings significant expertise in Ethics and Clinical Compliance, and trial design.
 From 2001 to 2011 she worked with the Type 1 diabetes research team at the Joslin Diabetes Center, Harvard, where she successfully brought to completion several multiple complex phase 1 and phase 2 clinical trials in the field of diabetes.
-Her expertise in pre-clinical and translational clinical research programmes and their coordination played a key role in developing a novel vaccine for T1DM.
+Her expertise in pre-clinical and translational clinical research programmes and their coordination played a key role in developing a novel AIM therapy for T1DM.
 She shepherded the approval process from concept through FDA investigational drug approval to the successful completion of the Phase 1 clinical trial.

 Dr Heyam Jalahej is the Chief Medical Regulatory Officer of the Company and is responsible for compliance with regulatory and logistic aspects of development of therapeutic and diagnostic modalities including the AIM therapy development.